-During the course of the year under review, the Board was promptly informed of the Company's COVID-19 business continuity plan which was implemented to ensure appropriate systems and procedures within the Group to specifically address the impact of the pandemic on business operational risks.
+During the course of the year under review, the Board was kept promptly informed of the implementation of the Company's COVID-19 business continuity plan.

-The Company's crisis management steering committee closely monitored developments on the COVID-19 situation within the Group and coordinated the escalation of information regarding any impact and mitigation measures to the Board.
+The Company continued to closely monitor developments on the COVID-19 situation within the Group and each of the business divisions and the crisis management steering committee coordinated the escalation of information regarding any impact and mitigation measures to the Board.

-The Board was also regularly updated on relevant legal and regulatory requirements in light of the rapidly evolving COVID-19 situation.
+The Board was also regularly updated on relevant legal and regulatory requirements in light of the evolving COVID-19 situation.